Artem3213212/cuda_csv_hilite/readme/readme.txt

 * Plugin has several commands for manage columns.

 * Plugin has several options in config file.
-Call config by menu "Options / Settings-plugins / CSV Helper".
+Call menu item: "Options / Settings-plugins / CSV Helper / Config".
 Typical config file (in INI format) looks like this:

 [op]
 color_comma=#000000